Chumba4209/Node-red/README.md

 11. Click Save

 **Step 7: Device Behavior after Reset**
-•	If configured correctly:
+-	If configured correctly:
 1. The OLED will show *Booting...*
 2. Then *MQTT Connected*
-•	Then live sensor readings:
+-	Then live sensor readings:

 ![image](https://github.com/user-attachments/assets/990dad40-5c29-48cf-89e8-2f7e780a53fa)

-•	If MQTT fails to connect:
+-	If MQTT fails to connect:
-o	OLED will show MQTT Failed.
+  >	OLED will show MQTT Failed.
 Retrying...

 **Step 8: View Data on Node-RED Dashboard**
 To access your dashboard: